Close

 Activities of the Lion Fangs, Lion’s Rugby Club

 In addition, since 2012, as part of Lion’s project to promote recovery from the Great East Japan Earthquake, the rugby club has been holding rugby classes in the city of Ishinomaki, as well.
-Every year, roughly 100 people attend this event.
-This year, we will co-sponsor the Taito-ku Rugby Festival organized by the Taito-ku Rugby Association.
+Every year, 100 people attend this event.
+Furthermore, from 2024, we will co-sponsor the Taito Rugby Festival organized by the Taito-ku Board of Education, which saw roughly 200 participants in its inaugural year.
 Through rugby, we will continue to participate in a variety of community and social contribution activities.

 photo